Hi Valentina, there are many things to consider to stay safe as a solo traveler - male or female!

 In London, I used to regularly travel on the tube late at night - but maybe because I lived there so felt "comfortable".

 Travelling on your own can be very liberating, but it can also be a bit lonely and daunting.
 I like a mix of own/with company.
-Good luck. over 7 years ago
+Good luck. almost 8 years ago